 You can click the X and Y values in the Options tab and edit them.
 Then, the position of the object will change to reflect the new X and Y values after you press the Enter key or click somewhere else in Captivate.
 You can enter only integers, including negative numbers, as their values.

 When you put a slide object on the slide for the first time, its default angle is set to zero, which you can see in the Angle field in the Options tab.
 You can change the orientation of the object using any of the following.

 Use the rotate handle

-When you click a slide object, aside from seeing the rectangular border and resize handles, you will also see the rotate handle.
-It is a yellow dot surrounded by two curved arrows located just outside the rectangular border.
+When you click a slide object, aside from seeing the bounding box and resize handles, you will also see the rotate handle.
+It is a yellow dot surrounded by two curved arrows located just outside the bounding box.
 Click this handle, hold the mouse button down, and move the mouse around.
-The object will reposition itself whenever you move the mouse such that it is closest the mouse pointer.
+The object will rotate whenever you move the mouse such that it is closest the mouse pointer.
 Then, let go of the mouse button once you find the right angle.

 The mouse pointer need not remain in contact with the rotate handle, as long as you hold the mouse button down, you can rotate the object.
 If you move the mouse pointer away from the object as you rotate it, the rotation becomes slower, and you can make the tilt more exact to your liking.
 Move the mouse pointer closer to the object while you are rotating it, it rotates faster.

 In the Options tab, you can find two Angle controls, a field and a rotating slider.
 You can click the Angle field and change its value, which can range from -360 degrees to 360 degrees.
 When you press Enter or click elsewhere in Captivate, the slide object rotates to reflect the new angle.
 A positive angle is clockwise rotation, and a negative angle is counterclockwise rotation.

 The rotating slider is a bit tricky.
 When you drag it to rotate clockwise, the object rotates counterclockwise and vice versa.